 All expenses of this solicitation by the Company, including the cost of preparing and mailing this Proxy Statement, will be borne by us.
 We may reimburse brokerage firms, custodians, nominees, fiduciaries and other persons representing beneficial owners of Common Stock for their reasonable expenses in forwarding solicitation material to such beneficial owners.
 Our Directors, officers and employees may also solicit proxies in person or by telephone, email, letter or facsimile.
 Such Directors, officers and employees will not be additionally compensated, but they may be reimbursed for reasonable out-of-pocket expenses in connection with such solicitation.
 We have engaged Alliance Advisors LLC ("Alliance Advisors") to assist with the solicitation of proxies for an estimated fee of \$40,000 plus approved disbursements and out-of-pocket expenses.
-We have agreed to indemnify Alliance Advisors does not beneficially own any of our securities, and it has not purchased or sold any of our securities during the past two years.
+We have agreed to indemnify Alliance Advisors and its affiliates against certain claims, liabilities, losses, damages and expenses arising out of our agreement with Alliance Advisors.
+Alliance Advisors does not beneficially own any of our securities, and it has not purchased or sold any of our securities during the past two years.
 To our knowledge, there is no information regarding the Alliance Advisors or any of its affiliates or associated required to be set forth in this Proxy Statement that is not set forth herein.